 JSP Realtors compiled the testimonials of customers who have bought or sold their homes through their company to create effective Facebook carousel ads.

 You can use your customers’ testimonials to create stunning Facebook ads for real estate that will build brand awareness and trustworthiness.

-The Facebook dynamic ad allows realtors to take make their home listings into ads to show to people who have already viewed those listings on your site.
-Retargeting prospects like this is a great way to gently nudge someone who’s expressed interest but hasn’t taken the leap to become a lead yet.
+The Facebook dynamic ad allows realtors to turn their home listings into ads for people who have already viewed those listings on their site.
+This approach to retargeting prospects helps to gently nudge someone who’s expressed interest but hasn’t taken the leap to become a lead yet.

-6. Holley Real Estate- Use drone footage
+6. Pacific Union Real Estate – Using drone footage

 Drone footage produces high-quality photography and video.
 You can use drones to take pictures of landscapes, beautiful home exteriors, and the surrounding environment.